 Dioko is managed by FCA Venture Partners

-FCA will identify potential investments and lead the deal structure/negotiation for every investment.
-FCA will also serve as Dioko’s back office providing administrative duties such as accounting, legal, audit, analysis, due diligence, reporting, and investor relations.
+Working with the Dioko Investment Committee, FCA identifies potential investments and lead the deal structure/negotiation for every investment.
+FCA also serves as Dioko’s back office providing administrative duties such as accounting, legal, audit, analysis, due diligence, reporting, and investor relations.

 Dioko is working with great partners